YueanGu/starter-hugo-academic/content/home/research.md

     description: |2-
         Evaluated DC characteristics of transistors in the commercial 45nm PD-SOI process down to 2.5K on different types of devices.

+        * In an optical communication system, MOSFET works in cryogenic temperature environment for quantum computing and high-performance superconducting computing.
+An electronic-photonic egress link is used to connect cryogenic compute node with its room-temperature main memory.
+However, the existing BSIM model cannot predict 45RFSOI MOSFET performance at cryogenic temperatures correctly.
         * Introduced an effective temperature formulation to capture the effects of the band tail states.
         * Extracted key design parameters including threshold voltage, effective mobility and saturation velocity, presented a modified verilog-A compact model within industry-standard Berkeley short-channel IGFET model (BSIM) framework.
         * Introduced polynomial functions to replace the original threshold voltage expression in BSIM model, which has discontinuity points at cryogenic temperatures.
 Modelled id-vd curve and id-vg curve with a wide temperature range and mean absolute percentage error is smaller than 0.1 percent.